QPThree/101d1/301/01read.md

 Props flow in a uni-directional way.
 Meaning from parent-to-child component.

+<a name="topic1"></a>

+## Thins I Want To Know More About
 ~ QP3

 [Home](../README.md)

-Information put into my own words came from *Book Title* by J Duckett
+Information put into my own words came from *https://www.tutorialspoint.com/software_architecture_design/component_based_architecture.htm* and *https://itnext.io/what-is-props-and-how-to-use-it-in-react-da307f500da0#:~:text=%E2%80%9CProps%E2%80%9D%20is%20a%20special%20keyword,way%20from%20parent%20to%20child*